AlgoMaster Logo

 Understanding the Problem

-The key observation is that this is naturally recursive.
+The definition is recursive.
 A tree is balanced if and only if: (1) the left subtree is balanced, (2) the right subtree is balanced, and (3) the height difference between the left and right subtrees at the current node is at most 1.
 All three conditions must hold.

 Key Constraints: